deislabs/hippo-cli/README.md

 ### Reusable library modules

-To create a 'library' parcel that can be referenced as an external handler, provide a `export` section.
+To create a 'library' parcel that can be referenced as an external handler, provide an `export` section.
 This is similar to a local handler except instead of a `route` it has an `id` - this is the name by which it can be referenced (it gets mapped to the `wagi_handler_id` annotation).
 For example: